Construction Quantity Surveying Technician

-Typical job roles associated with this apprenticeship can include Assistant Quantity Surveyor, Assistant Construction Surveyor, Quantity Surveying Technician, Assistant Cost Engineer and Assistant Cost Analyst.
-The apprentice will complete the HNC in Construction and the Built Environment as part of this Higher Apprenticeship standard.
+Typical job roles associated with this apprenticeship can include Assistant Quantity Surveyor, Assistant Construction Surveyor, Quantity Surveying Technician, Assistant Cost Engineer or Assistant Cost Analyst.
+The apprentice will complete the HNC in Construction Management (Construction Design and Build Technician pathway), as part of this higher apprenticeship.

 Course Summary